Skip to content

 Mistake 2: Accepting a verbal price without a signed term sheet

-GEGMR price negotiations involve multiple officials whose verbal commitments are not always binding on the institution.
-Fix: Require a signed term sheet or letter of intent from the exporting entity (or GEGMR) before proceeding with any costs.
+GECOPHAM price negotiations involve multiple officials whose verbal commitments are not always binding on the institution.
+Fix: Require a signed term sheet or letter of intent from the exporting entity (GECOPHAM or licensed intermediary) before proceeding with any costs.

 Mistake 3: Underestimating the export permit timeline